lioninteractive/gemguide-api-docs/README.md

 ]
 ```

-The response contains a multi-dimensional array a "table" of prices based on the configuration specified in the query arguments.
+The response contains a multi-dimensional array, a "table" of prices, based on the configuration specified in the query arguments.
 The top-level array values represent rows in the table, whereas each nested array represents columns within that row.
 The example API response from above could be represented as:

 ```
 |  -  | 6930 | 6230 |